em0ney/client-js/README.md

 # CipherStash JavaScript Client

-This is the NodeJS client library that is used for interacting with your CipherStash data service instance.
+This is the Node.js client library that is used for interacting with your CipherStash data service instance.

 *This will not work in the browser* (browser support coming soon).